variantstudios/tilekyle.com/pages/about-us/index.md

     image_path: /assets/images/profile.png
     bio: >-
       Greg has over 27 years of experience as a tile setter.
-He was professionally training by the Tile Marble & Terrazzo Union and served as a journeyman layer for 2 years.
+He was professionally trained by the Tile Marble & Terrazzo Union and served as a journeyman layer for 2 years.
 He joined Tile Kyle & Company Inc. in 2008 as a tile setter.
 In the field, Greg ran the most precise and efficient tile setting crew making it easy to promote him into a production manager role.
 Greg takes impeccable care of our clients with clear, concise